newtonproject/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/run-a-node/index.md

 [Apply for mainnet|testnet ledger node](https://github.com/newtonproject/newchain-nodes/issues/new/choose)

-#### You can also apply to become a testnet node in the following ways
+#### You can also apply to become a Testnet node in the following ways

 ##### 3.1 Replace MinnerAddress in the following command with your miner address